SU-CompBio/lab-notebook-template/README.md

   maximum speed, field investigations in rural areas.
 Of course, this will change, but a starting set of tools and methods should be mentioned.
 - Some background information.
-What is known in the field, is it a well-studied area, or flying pigs are a completely new groundbreaking research topic?
+What is known in the field, is it a well-studied area, or flying pigs are a completely new, groundbreaking research topic?
 Link a few reviews, or the paper(s) leading to the main question.

 ### Repository structure